Wondering what to say in a job interview? Learn these 5 skills to stay relaxed, focused, poised, and to be at your best!

 A few months ago, I appeared as the guest on Karen Kugel's "Living and Learning" cable show on a segment called "How to Give a Winning Job Interview."
 I'd like to share the contents of our talk, because it concerns an important part of my speech coaching practice: how to be at your best when you're auditioning for a job.

-Gaining credibility and trust are vital in the short time you have to prove yourself and win that position.
-Do you know how to tap into your natural talents to really connect with the people you need to convince?
-Discover how in my free e-book, "12 Easy Ways to Achieve Presence and Charisma.
+Gaining credibility and trust are vital in the time you have to prove yourself and win that position.
+Discover how to tap into your natural talents to connect with the people you need to convince.
+Get my free e-book, "12 Easy Ways to Achieve Presence and Charisma.

 As always in my work, skills and approaches from the world of acting apply in this situation.
 Like actors who believe in performance that they are the character, for instance, you need to believe in yourself, with a focus on being rather than doing.
 And just as in the actor's paradox, at the same time you need to do some things to externalize what you think and feel.
 That's because the people doing the hiring, just like audience members, aren't mind-readers.